 - If you have a mortgage, it may be paid off at some point during your retirement years.

 To account for the rate of return you might earn on your investments, you take the present value of your expected stream of withdrawals.
 For example, the present value of a $30,000 a year withdrawal for 30 years, assuming investments earn 3% is $588,013.
-That means if you have $588,013 today, and it can earn 3% a year or more, it can deliver $30,000 a year of cash flow each year for 30 years.
+That means if you have $588,013 today – and it can earn 3% a year or more – it can deliver $30,000 a year of cash flow each year for 30 years.

 Once you know your expected withdrawal pattern, you can invest appropriately.
-If you are delaying the start of Social Security to age 70, but plan to retire at 65 you’ll need larger withdrawals during the first five years of retirement.
+If you are delaying the start of Social Security to age 70 – but plan to retire at 65 – you’ll need larger withdrawals during the first five years of retirement.
 You want those withdrawals secured by safe investment options like bonds, CDs, or fixed annuities.

 Depending on what type of accounts you have, you may need to go back and adjust your spending timeline to account for taxes.
 If most of your investments are in retirement accounts, those will all be taxable as you withdraw them.
-That means for each $4,000 withdrawal from an IRA, you may only have $2,500 – $3,200 available to spend after taxes.
+That means for each $4,000 withdrawal from an IRA, you may only have between $2,500 and $3,200 available to spend after taxes.

-Retirement is the biggest financial decisions you’ll make.
+Retirement is one of the biggest financial decisions you’ll make.
 It costs more than buying a house or car.
 Put together various versions of your plan to see what puts you in the most secure financial position.